EricZinda/docsproto/PrototypeTODO.md

         - automatically copy files
         - Do link fixup
     - Build TOC properly
-      - START HERE: It doesn't link properly if you click on it.
+      - It doesn't link properly if you click on it.
 Need to strip ".md"?
+    - Some images are broken
+    -
 - Goal Build the current docs using the new process
     - Do the build in a way that allows versioning
     - Include all the current stuff